-For detailed bibliographical information and holdings details, please click on the link after the relevant title (this will take you to the 19th century novels search record).
+For detailed bibliographical information and holdings details, please click on the link after the relevant title (this will take you to the main library catalogue record for each item).

 Anon.: Hyde Nugent: a tale of fashionable life London: Henry Colburn, 1827.
 Sp Coll Z5-l.14-16.